adeep/bitwarden_reddit/cannot_login.md

 > Note that although these characters are acceptable in a Bitwarden master password, be aware
 > that other websites may have trouble with some of the above characters.

-If you can log in to your web vault, but not to another one of the Bitwarden apps, you may have a problematic special character in your master password.
+If you can log in to your web vault, but not via one of the other Bitwarden clients, you may have a problematic special character in your master password.
-Consider changing your master password to one that only has the 95-character ASCII characters just described.
+Consider changing your master password to one that only has the safe characters.

 If you change your master password, consider using a 4-word passphrase, generated by Bitwarden itself, such as `polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinuous`.
 If you want extra security, have